haoshuidongliu/academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Supply Chain Management
-- Computational Linguistics
+- Data-Driven Decision-Making
-- Information Retrieval
+- Optimization Theory and Applications

 # Education to show in About widget
 education: